peterhost/peterhost.github.com/_posts/2012-07-22-Google-Search-Bookmarklets.markdown

 Today eventually, i got pissed.

 Pissed enough about having to hunt down for google's `show search tools` ➔ `past year` options *every single frigging time* I need to filter that particular set of posts which have been closed for a decade and still show up at the first position when I search for, say, `Ubuntu openvpn bridged`...

 Pissed enough about my procrastination, that I decided it was high time I wrote me somme bookmarklets.

-I guess you know what bookmarklets are (basically, a local anonymous javascript function launched by clicking/touching/licking a bookmark wich sratrs with `javascript:` and which executes itself in the current environment of the loaded page/DOM).
+I guess you know what bookmarklets are (basically, a local anonymous javascript function launched by clicking/touching/licking a bookmark wich URL, or here rather URI begins with `javascript:` and which executes itself in the current environment of the loaded page/DOM).

 Here are some tools you can use to ease the process :